PetePrattis/hospital-database-with-JDBC-client/README.md

-# A Java Program / Project
+# A JDBC client Program / Project

-**This is a Java project from my early days as a Computer Science student**
+**This is a jdbc client project from my early days as a Computer Science student**

 _This programm was created for the fourth semester class Data Bases and is the final project for the class_